Smithsonian/QSubGen/README.md

   appear OK and not be globbed/converted to html - are those the only two? use FileSave.js to save the file after converting to a blob. updated module list

+Jun 18 2015

+  changed the order of the shell options and changed the 'help' message in order to encourage the use of sh instead of bash.
 </pre>